 files, each stored in a locale-specific resource directory:

-Contains English text for all the strings that the application uses, including text for a string named
+Contains English text for all the strings that the app uses, including text for a string named

 Contain French text for all the strings, including